DIY: How to Handle Emergency Plumbing Situations at Home

 Some tools every homeowner should have include (but aren’t limited to):

-- A bucket.
-Useful for catching spilled water under a leaky pipe or pipe that you’re working on as well as a tool caddy.
+• A bucket: Perhaps a simple but mighty tool, buckets are useful for catching spilled water under a leaky pipe or pipe that you’re working on as well as a tool caddy.

-- Slip-joint pliers.
-Useful for handling smaller pipes.
+• Slip-joint pliers: These tools are useful for handling smaller pipes.

-- Multi-bit screwdriver or screwdriver set.
-Helpful for assembling disassembling certain pipe assemblies and surrounding cabinetry.
+• Multi-bit screwdriver or screwdriver set: If you don't already have a set of screwdrivers, then you should probably consider purchasing a kit.
+These are helpful for assembling and disassembling certain pipe assemblies and surrounding cabinetry.

-- Allen wrenches/keys.
-Sometimes useful for fixing faucets and garbage disposals.
+• Allen wrenches: An Allen wrench, sometimes also called a hex-key, can sometimes be useful for fixing faucets and garbage disposals.

-- Drain snake.
-Can be used to break up clogs deep in a pipe where you cannot normally reach.
+• Drain snake: A drain snake can be used to break up clogs deep in a pipe that you cannot normally reach.

 With these tools, you should be able to complete many different types of plumbing repairs around the home.